richardliuu/Leveraging-Machine-Learning-to-Diagnose-Lung-Cancer/README.md

 Traditional deep learning models for medical diagnosis are "black boxes" - highly accurate but difficult for clinicians to understand and trust.

 ### Solution
-I implemented a **surrogate model framework** where:
+We implemented an **interpretable framework** where:

 1. **Random Forest Model** (`models/randfor.py`): Trained on voice biomarkers for optimal accuracy using ensemble learning
 2. **Decision Tree Surrogate** (`models/decisiontree.py`): Trained to replicate Random Forest predictions using interpretable rules
-3. **Comparative SHAP Analysis**: Feature importance validation across both models
+3. **Most Representative Tree**: Provides insight on the average behaviour of the Random Forest Classifier
 4. **Clinical Translation**: Provides explainable decision pathways for medical professionals

 ## 📊 Technical Architecture